 - Every floor, working place, and passageway shall be kept free from protruding nails, splinters, holes, or loose boards.

 - Aisles and passageways shall be kept clear and in good repair with no obstruction across or in aisles that could create a hazard.

 - Permanent aisles and passageways shall be appropriately marked.

 - Where mechanical handling equipment is used, aisles shall be sufficiently wide.

-The ANSI Standard for the Provision for the Slip Resistance on Walking/Working Surfaces (ANSI A1264.2-2012) applies to industrial and workplace situations and sets forth common and accepted practices for providing reasonably safe walking surfaces:
+The Provision for the Slip Resistance on Walking/Working Surfaces (ANSI A1264.2-2012) applies to industrial and workplace situations and sets forth common and accepted practices for providing reasonably safe walking surfaces: